 MSA reserves the right not to declare S.A.
-National Champion/s should there not have been at least eight (8) starters in the class/category in at least 75% of the events (race meetings) making up the championship series:
+National Champion/s should there not have been at least six (6) starters in the class/category across the championship season.

 Where an overall champion emerges from a structure made up of two or more classes, any class that fails to field the required minimum number of starters for at least 60% of the qualifying events shall not score towards the overall championship.
 Furthermore, in such cases no class winner shall be declared in the relevant class/es.
 Any such non-scoring class shall not, however, affect the other classes with regard to the number of starters required.